benaziziasmae/Election_Analysis/README.md

 ## Summary

-in this Section, we will be analysing the results after running the code of PyPoll_challenge.py.
+In this Section, we will be analysing the results after running the code of PyPoll_challenge.py.
+The data presented includes three columns: ballot ID, county, and candidate name.

 The analysis of the election show that :
 - There were "369 711" votes cast in the election